corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

 * `owner` - The person exchanging the basket of apples for the voucher (Farmer Bob).
 Use type `Party`.
 * `weight` - The weight of the basket of apples.
 Use type `int`.

-Keep in mind that the `BasketOfApples` state is involved in two transactions.
+The `BasketOfApples` state is involved in two transactions.
 In the first transaction, Farmer Bob self-issues the `BasketOfApples`.
-The `Farm` party will then fill both the `owner` and `farm` fields of the transaction, so the constructor could be compacted and carry less parameters: `public BasketOfApple(String description, Party farm, int weight) {}`
+The `Farm` party then fills both the `owner` and `farm` fields of the transaction.
+You could compact the transaction to carry only these parameters: `public BasketOfApple(String description, Party farm, int weight) {}`

-However, when you have multiple constructors in one state class (in Java only), you must annotate which constructor is the base for serialization.
+If you are writing in Java, when you have multiple constructors in one state class, you must annotate which constructor is the base for serialization.
 This constructor will most likely carry all relevant information for the state.
-In the constructor we just mentioned (`public BasketOfApple(String description, Party farm, int weight) {}`), there is no `owner` field.
-So you will need to create another constructor that has all fields and annotate this constructor with `@ConstructorForDeserialization`.
+For example, the constructor `public BasketOfApple(String description, Party farm, int weight) {}`), does not have an `owner` field.
+You must create another constructor that has all fields, and annotate this constructor with `@ConstructorForDeserialization`.

 ### Check your work